AquaticInformatics/aquarius-one-sdk/docs/source/_build/html/_sources/ingest/ingest.rst.txt

 RegisterClientAsync
 ^^^^^^^^^^^^^^^^^^^^

+Creates a Digital Twin for the Ingest Client and does minimal setup

 - **Required Role(s)**: Any
 - **Resource Authorization**: Access to the digital twin associated to the operation that the report definition is associated.